Prevent, detect, correct: Your restaurant’s cyberthreat strategy

 you may also be interested in

-All companies will likely suffer an information security incident; learn how to limit damage to systems and data with a quick and thorough response.
+All companies will likely suffer an information security incident; learn how to limit damage to systems and data with a quick response.

 Every business is vulnerable to a potential data breach, and companies must implement proactive strategies to prepare for, and react to, an incident.